xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 hardware issues.
 The TX power will fluctuate slightly but changes of more than .2 dBm may indicate an issue.

-### Optical Power - Receive
+### Optical Power (Total) - Receive
 Receive power, or RX power represents the strength of the optical signal entering the DCO from the line side.
 There is a direct correlation between the RX power and the quality of the signal.
 The DCO has a defined receiver sensitivity range.
 If the RX power drops below the minimum RX sensitivity value, it may not be able to process the incoming signal.
 It is difficult to give a specific acceptable range for RX power since other impairments such as noise may also degrade the signal even at acceptable RX power levels.
 However, in practice the signal should always be above -20 dBm.
+The total optical power is measured at the ingress point into the optic.

+**Note in IOS-XR the minimum reported power is -40dBm indicating there is no signal present.

+### Optical Power (Signal) - Receive
+Receive signal power represents the signal strength of the coherent channel the DCO is tuned to receive. it's important to represent both the total power and the signal power since total power indicates there is some optical signal being received from the far end, and the RX signal power indicates the correct wavelength is being received.
+If the total RX power is in the normal range and the RX signal power is very low it indicates a frequency configuration issue.

+**Note in IOS-XR the minimum reported power is -40dBm indicating there is no signal present.

 ### Optical Signal to Noise Ratio
 OSNR is one of the key PM values in monitoring an optical signal.
 Background noise is